Model number: ML2-TC10SAIT

 Farberware vs Toshiba: Price & availability

-Farberware is an American brand that has been around since 1900 and was founded in New York City.
-Toshiba is a Japanese multinational electronics company which was founded in 1875, and has its headquarters in Minato, Tokyo.
+Farberware is an American brand that has existed since 1900 and was founded in New York City.
+Toshiba is a Japanese multinational electronics company that was founded in 1875 and has its headquarters in Minato, Tokyo.

-Both brands have a vast microwave oven range, which includes a variety of styles, sizes and power, as well as customizable settings and essential features.
+Both brands offer a wide range of microwave ovens, including a variety of styles, sizes, and power, as well as customizable settings and essential features.

-And if you are wondering how much does a microwave cost, it will depend on the size you need, as well as power (wattage) and features.
+If you wonder how much a microwave costs, it depends on the size you need, power (wattage), and features.
 You might find that with certain brands you are also paying a bit extra just because they are a 'name'.

 Gilbert Tam, kitchen appliance expert from ProKitchen HK, told me: "Farberware is known for being affordable and budget-friendly.
 The prices typically range from $60 to $150, depending on size and features."